Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: YouTube Popularity Prediction

+More details of this scheme and a comparison with the standard method of sampling both $E^c$ and $E$ dimensions are provided in Sec.
+13 of the SI \cite{appendix}.

+{\bf{Dataset, Experimental Setup and Evaluation:}} We use two subsets of the \actived dataset~\cite{Rizoiu2017} for model fitting and evaluation.
+The first subset -- dubbed \actived $20\%$ -- contains a $20\%$ random sample of the \actived dataset~\cite{Rizoiu2017}, \ie, $2,834$ videos published between 2014-05-29 and 2014-12-26.
+The second subset -- dubbed \emph{\textsc{dynamic videos}} -- contains videos with which users engage significantly during the test period.
+It is known that users' attention to YouTube videos decays with time~\cite{Crane2008, Wu2019}; therefore, the daily views of most \actived videos hover around zero more than 90 days after their upload.
+We select the 585 dynamic videos with the standard deviations of the views, tweets, and shares counts on days $21-90$ higher than the median values on each of the three measures.
+Technical details of the filtering are in Sec.
+15.1 of the SI \cite{appendix}.

-\paragraph{Dataset, Experimental Setup and Evaluation.} We use a $20\%$ random sample of the \actived dataset~\citep{Rizoiu2017}, which contains $2,834$ videos published between 2014-05-29 and 2014-12-26.
-For each video, we tune hyperparameters and $\pmbp$ model parameters using the first $90$ days of daily view counts, share count to external platforms, and the timestamps of tweets that mention each video ($T^{train} = 90$).
-The technical details of the fitting procedure, including an adjusted likelihood function, hyperparameter tuning, and assigning dimension weights, are provided in \cref{appendix:popularity}.
+For each video, we tune $\pmbp$ hyperparameters and parameters using the first $90$ days of daily view counts, share count to external platforms, and the timestamps of tweets that mention each video ($T^{train} = 90$).
+It is known that generative models are suboptimal for prediction \cite{Mishra2016} and have to be adapted to the prediction task for better performance.
+Similar to HIP, we implement dimension weighting and parameter regularization in the likelihood.
+Full technical details of the fitting procedure are provided in Sec.
+15.2 of the SI.

 The days $91-120$ are used for evaluation ($T^{test} = 120$).
-We measure prediction performance using the Absolute Percentile Error (APE) metric~\citep{Rizoiu2017}, which accounts for the long-tailness of online popularity (\eg, the impact of an error of 10,000 views is very different for a video getting 20,000 views per day compared to a video getting 2 million views a day).
+We measure prediction performance using the Absolute Percentile Error (APE) metric~\cite{Rizoiu2017}, which accounts for the long-tailness of online popularity -- \eg, the impact of an error of 10,000 views is very different for a video getting 20,000 views per day compared to a video getting 2 million views a day.
 We first compute the percentile scale of the number of views accumulated between days 91 and 120.
 APE is defined as:

-where $\hat{N}_{120}$ and $N_{120}$ are the predicted and observed number of views accumulated between days $91$ and $120$; the function $\mathcal{P}(\cdot)$ returns the percentile of the argument on the popularity scale.
+where $\hat{N}_{120}$ and $N_{120}$ are the predicted and observed number of views between days $91$ and $120$; the function $\text{Per}(\cdot)$ returns the percentile of the argument on the popularity scale.